Search for the decay $B^{0}\to\gamma\gamma$ using Belle and Belle II data

 { {\fnsymbol{footnote}}} In the standard model (SM), there is no tree-level interaction between the $b$ quark and the $d$ quark; therefore, the \mbox{$B^0 \rightarrow \gamma \gamma$} proceeds through a flavor changing neutral current transition involving electroweak loop amplitudes where a quark emits and reabsorbs a $W^-$ gauge boson.
 The dominant amplitudes are illustrated in Fig. \ref{loop}.

 The charge-conjugation and parity (CP) averaged branching fraction $\mathcal{B}(B^{0} \to \gamma\gamma)$ is predicted in the SM to be $(1.4^{+1.4}_{-0.8})\times10^{-8}$, including next-to-leading logarithmic and next-to-leading power corrections \cite{shen}.
 Although the long-distance penguin contribution is expected to be negligible, it can noticeably impact the CP-violating observables \cite{quin}.
-The $B^{0} \to \gamma\gamma$ branching fraction is suppressed in comparison to the $B_s \to \gamma\gamma$ decay, with a Cabibbo-Kobayashi-Maskawa factor of $|V_{td}|^2/|V_{ts}|^2$ $\approx 0.04$.
 The decay $B^{0} \to \gamma\gamma$ is sensitive to physics beyond the SM since contributions of non-SM particles in the loop could enhance the branching fraction by an order of magnitude to a few orders of magnitude above the SM expectation, depending on specific supersymmetric parameter values \cite{newphy,newphy2}.
 A measurement of $B^{0} \to \gamma\gamma$ thus offers an attractive opportunity to test theories beyond the SM \cite{aranda, newphy,newphy2}.

 The most stringent upper limit (UL) on the branching fraction is $\mathcal{B}(B^{0} \to \gamma\gamma) < 3.2 \times 10^{−7}$ at the 90\% confidence level (CL), set by the \textit{B\resizebox{!}{0.6em}{A}B\resizebox{!}{0.6em}{AR}} experiment \cite{del2011search} using an $e^{+}e^{-}$ dataset recorded at the $\rm \Upsilon(4S)$ resonance with an integrated luminosity of 426 $\text{fb}^{−1}$.
 The Belle experiment obtained the upper limit \mbox{$\mathcal{B}(B^{0} \to \gamma\gamma) < 6.2 \times 10^{-7}$} at the 90\% CL with a 104 fb$^{-1}$ $e^{+}e^{-}$ dataset from the $\rm \Upsilon(4S)$ \cite{belleul}.